 11. Pitch your best customer stories to journalists using a resource like Help a Reporter Out (HARO) at www.helpareporter.com where journalists publish requests for stories.

-12. Offer to write guest posts for blogs that your target audience members are likely to read.
+12. Offer to write guest posts for blogs that your target audience.
 Write a useful post for the blog and try to weave your customer story into your post as appropriate.

 Remember, the purpose of social media and content marketing is not to self-promote and market directly.
 Instead, your goal is to demonstrate your expertise and offer useful information that is meaningful to the audience.
 Doing so indirectly promotes your business but more importantly, it enables you to develop relationships with people that can turn into brand loyalty, brand advocacy, and word-of-mouth marketing.